 - Expectations and shoulds (“I expect him to run.” / “I should show them my ID.”)

-- Making assumptions and jumping to conclusions (“He is reaching for a gun.” / “In America, I can trust the police.”)
+- Making assumptions or jumping to conclusions (“He is reaching for a gun.” / “I’m in America, I can trust the police.”)

-- Making our own actions dependent on the behaviour of others
+- Limiting our actions by making them dependent on the behaviour of others

 - Blinkered or extreme thinking